Warren Stevens: Early life and career

 Stevens was born in Clarks Summit, Pennsylvania and graduated from Clarks Summit High School.
 He attended the Naval Academy Preparatory School and entered the United States Naval Academy in 1937 but was medically discharged in 1940.
 In January 1942, he enlisted in the United States Army Air Forces and became an aviation cadet.
 During World War II, he served in the Army Air Forces as a pilot.

 A founding member of the Actors Studio in New York, Stevens received notice on Broadway in the late 1940s, and thereafter was offered a Hollywood contract at 20th Century Fox.
 His first Broadway role was in The Life of Galileo (1947) and his first movie role followed in The Frogmen (1951).
 As a young studio contract player, Stevens had little choice of material, and he appeared in films that included Phone Call from a Stranger (1952), Wait Till the Sun Shines, Nellie (1952), and Gorilla at Large (1954).
 A memorable movie role was that of the ill-fated "Doc" Ostrow in the science fiction film Forbidden Planet (1956).
 He also had supporting roles in The Barefoot Contessa (1954) with Humphrey Bogart and Intent to Kill (1958).

 Despite occasional parts in big films, Stevens was unable to break out consistently into A-list movies, so he carved out a career in television as a journeyman dramatic actor.

-Stevens was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

 Television career

 He co-starred as Lieutenant William Storm in Tales of the 77th Bengal Lancers (NBC, 1956–1957), a prime time adventure series set in India.
 Stevens also provided the voice of John Bracken in season one of Bracken's World (NBC, 1968–1970).
-He played the role of Elliot Carson in the daytime series Return to Peyton Place during its two-year run (1972-1974).
+He played the role of Elliot Carson in the daytime series Return to Peyton Place during its two-year run (1972–1974).

 He appeared in over 150 prime time shows from the 1950s to the early 1980s, including: